About Michelle

 Member of the International OCD Foundation (IOCDF)

-No matter which coast you’re in, I’d love to meet you!
+No matter which coast you’re on, I’d love to meet you!

-I am licensed to meet virtually with clients in California or New York.
+I am licensed to work with clients in California and New York.

 Who am I on a personal level?